On the algebra of symmetries of Laplace and Dirac operators: Symmetries of Laplace operators

 consist of linear combinations of the reflections in the Weyl group, with coefficients determined by the multiplicity function $k$ and the roots of the root system.
 This is of course in agreement with $\Delta_k$ being $W$-invariant~\cite{2003_Rosler}.
 The Weyl group is a subgroup of $\mathrm{O}(N)$, and in this case the algebra $\cA$ does contain these reflections in $W$.

 Note that indeed $C_{ij} = C_{ji}$, in accordance with relation~\eqref{cond2b}.
-Theorem~\ref{theoLAlg} now yields the Dunkl version of the angular momentum algebra for an arbitrary Weyl group or root system:
+Theorem~\ref{theoLAlg} now yields the Dunkl version of the angular momentum algebra:

-This relation states the interaction of the $L_{ij}$ symmetries amongst one another.
-The interaction between the symmetries $C_{kl}$ is governed by the group multiplication of the Weyl group, while the relations for the symmetries $L_{ij}$ and $C_{kl}$ follow from the action of a reflection $\sigma_{\alpha}$ for a root $\alpha$:
+This relation states the interaction of the $L_{ij}$ symmetries among one another.
+The interaction between the symmetries $C_{kl}$ is governed by the group multiplication of the Weyl group, while the relations for the symmetries $L_{ij}$ and $C_{kl}$ follow immediately from the action of a reflection $\sigma_{\alpha}\in W$ on the coordinate variables and the Dunkl operators: